interuss/dss/interfaces/automated-testing/rid/README.md

 follow as possible).

-Meanwhile, the automated test driver would poll a **display data test receiver** implemented by a Display Provider to ingest the remote ID information currently available in the whole remote ID system under test.
+Meanwhile, the automated test driver would poll a **display data test receiver** implemented by a Display Provider to observe the remote ID information currently available in the whole remote ID system under test.
 A Display Provider USS wishing to run the automated testing system built with the interfaces in this folder would implement a display data test receiver tailored to their individual system.
-This display data test receiver would collect all remote ID information available in a requested area, at the level of the Display Application, and provide that information to the automated test driver via the ingestion interface defined in this folder.
+This display data test receiver would collect all remote ID information available in a requested area, at the level of the Display Application, and provide that information to the automated test driver via the observation interface defined in this folder.

 The automated test driver would perform a test by injecting test data into each participating Service Provider, polling the resulting information from the